 MoneyGeek analyzed the cheapest car insurance in each state and created a list of the best car insurance companies offering affordable full coverage policy rates.

 Some Car Models Are Pricier to Insure Than Others

 - Why It Makes Car Insurance Expensive: Your car’s age, how much you pay for repairs after an accident, and the likelihood of it getting stolen contribute to why insurance prices are so high.
 Sports cars or luxury vehicles are more expensive to insure than less flashy models.

 The type of car you choose to drive contributes to your insurance costs.
-For example, you’ll have to pay $3,096 annually for a 2020 Nissan GT-R but only $1,172 if you have a Honda CR-V. Based on MoneyGeek’s study, the cheapest car types to insure are the Honda CR-V, the Subaru Outback and the Honda Fit.
+For example, you’ll have to pay $3,096 annually for a 2020 Nissan GT-R but only $1,172 if you have a Honda CR-V. When buying Tesla insurance, the cost differs depending on the year and model but all will have a high price tag.
+Based on MoneyGeek’s study, the cheapest car types to insure are the Honda CR-V, the Subaru Outback and the Honda Fit.
 The vehicle’s age also affects the rate, so if you want a flashier model, purchasing a used one may help you find lower rates.

 Average Cost of a Full Coverage Car Insurance Policy By 2021 Model*

 *All car insurance rates are for the 2020 model except for the Nissan 350Z (2009 model) and Jeep Patriot (2017 model).